The ease of finding the best flights has become increasingly easy in recent years, thanks to search engines such as Skyscanner and Hopper.

 One major note to make is the questionability of this ‘discount’.
 On a few test searches I tried, both the ‘original’ price and the ‘discounted’ price using my Carrot Cash were higher than I could find directly from the airlines.

-Another unique aspect that applies to Hopper is the range of add-ons available, which once again stem from the fact that, unlike Skyscanner, Hopper is an online travel agency itself.
+Another unique aspect that applies to Hopper is the range of add-ons available, which once again stems from the fact that, unlike Skyscanner, Hopper is an online travel agency itself.

 Now that you’ve determined your destination, found the cheapest dates, and narrowed down your flights based on your needs, you are ready to book the one that suits your trip most.
 But Hopper has a few more offers to make.
 Before you get to the actual booking of the flight, you will be prompted with the option to add a few extra services based on your trip.